 - 2. The Regulation of Investigatory Powers Act 2000 ("RIPA") sets out procedural rules to enable specified public authorities to use covert investigatory techniques which might otherwise infringe legal rights to privacy and respect for family life under the Human Rights Act 1998.
 In particular they govern when and how hidden surveillance, covert witnesses and interception of communications can be used.
 Fire Authorities are included in the list of public authorities that can rely on RIPA. - 3.
-The Authority has no history of using the covert surveillance techniques covered by RIPA but nonetheless we are required to have a policy in place and are subject to periodic inspection.
-The Office of Surveillance Commissioners who previously had responsibility for this has now become part of the Investigatory Powers Commissioners Office, which was created as a result of the Investigatory Powers Act 2016 and provides independent oversight of the use of investigatory powers by intelligence agencies, police forces and other public authorities. - 4.
-The Fire Authority's current policy was adopted by this committee in March 2013 and it was agreed that in accordance with the Home Office code of practice, an annual report would be made to the Policy and Resources Committee with a review of the policy and the Authority's use of powers under the Act.
+The Authority has no history of using the covert surveillance techniques covered by RIPA but nonetheless we are required to have a policy in place and are subject to periodic inspection by the Office of Surveillance Commissioners. - 4.
+The current policy was adopted by this committee in March 2013 and it was agreed that in accordance with the Home Office code of practice, an annual report would be made to the Policy and Resources Committee with a review of the policy and the Authority's use of powers under the Act.